HyperbolicParabaloid/lemon-wedge/README.md

 ### 03/26/2025

-So ass of today I've flushed out the issues I was having with the SSBO.
+So as of today I've flushed out the issues I was having with the SSBO.
 Turns out the internet lied to me, (kinda).
 Basic OpenGL std430 packing rules are as follow:

     vec4 -> 4   *   4 bytes